cs4241-22a/a1-gettingstarted/README.md

     - For the table, th, td, I gave it a border to make it look more organized and changed the font and color to match the paragraphs (p).
 I also edited the tr to change the color of the boxes in the table when someone hovers over it.
     - For the unordered list (ul + li), I gave it the same color and font as the p and table text.
 I also center aligned it and make it so the bullet points are next to the list items.

-    - I added hyperlinks in my table that lead to the webpage describing the corresponding CS class
+    - I added hyperlinks in my table that lead to the webpage describing the corresponding CS class and I used a table to outline my CS classes.

 ### Design Achievements
 - **Used Google Fonts**: I used two fonts from Google Fonts.
 One was Fredoka One which I used for my headers, and the other was Varela Round which I used for the other texts.

+- **Used color palette from color.adobe.com**: I used a color palette to inspire the color scheme behind my website.
+I did edit the colors once they were on my site to look better.